arashdn/sof-expert-finding/README.md

 - `java_a_tag.txt`: Tags for each answer (Answers don't have tag by their self, taged are extracted from related questions)
 - `java_q_tag.txt`: Tags for each question.
 - `Q_A.txt`: each question and it's answer ids.
-- `Posts.xml`: This file is removed from data(due to it's very large size), This is the main dataset obtained from [archive.org](https://archive.org/details/stackexchange) including posts from 2008-07-31 until 2015-03-08 at the time we download it.
+- `Posts.xml`: This file is removed from data(due to it's very large size), This is the main dataset obtained from [archive.org](https://archive.org/details/stackexchange) including posts from 2008-07-31 until 2015-03-08 at the time we download it. the version used in our paper can be downloaded [here](http://files.arashdargahi.com/sof_posts_2015/)

 ## Citation